wdi-sg/tictactoe/README.md

 ## My Strategy
 * Use html:5 to draw tic tac toe lines, circles, and crosses.
 * Use x, y coordinates within canvas to set game board in constant time and for scalability.
-  * Game board can be virtually set via using only 2 functions (getCoords, getKey)
+  * Game board can be virtually set via using only 2 functions (getCoords, getKey).
-    * Steps taken to do this
+    * Steps taken to do this.
-      1. Get or set max width and height of drawing board
+      1. Get or set max width and height of drawing board.
           * In this case, use the window.innerWidth and window.innerHeight, and then minus off the desire paddings.
-      2. Get desired tile size
+      2. Get desired tile size.
           * Since 1 game board has 3 tiles, each tile size can be derived by taking the board width or height and dividing it by the number of tiles.
-          * This will give me a properly proportioned tile shape.
+          * This will enable the tile shape to be properly proportioned.
       3. Set the actual game board by using the derived tile size and multiplying it by the number of desired tiles.
           * Default is 3, but can be more by keying the number of times to expand in the input tag.
-      4. Once the actual game board for row (total number of tiles horizontally) and height (total number of tiles vertically) have been derived
+      4. Once the actual game board for row (total number of tiles horizontally) and height (total number of tiles vertically) have been derived.
           * The x1, y1 (0, 0) and x2, y2 (game board width, game board height) coordinates will be avaliable.
           * By referencing to the number of tiles (default 3) for each row, the first tile can be recognized as key 0, and the next as key 1, and so on ...
             * This behavior is similar to the indexes of an array.